sign-of-fourier/quante_carlo/tutorials/prompt_optimization/README.md

 The optimization task is to select examples that improve the performance of the prompt.
 Since the data we have from Kaggle is labeled, we can measure the performance.

-I will demonstrate Bayesian Optimization to select better examples:
+This tutorial uses Bayesian Optimization to select better examples:

-Use the LLM to create examples.
+1. Use the LLM to create examples.
 For simplicity, we will define this as the space of possible examples.
-Convert the examples into embeddings.
+2. Convert the examples into embeddings.
 These embeddings will be used later in the Bayesian Optimization step.
-Begin by selecting examples and inserting them into the prompt.
+3. Begin by selecting examples and inserting them into the prompt.
 For our demonstration, we will use one positive and one negative.
-Run the prompt with the chosen examples for a set number of reviews from the dataset.
+4. Run the prompt with the chosen examples for a set number of reviews from the dataset.
 For each review, the result of the prompt should be a label: ‘positive’ or ‘negative’.
-Compare the results to the labels in the training set to generate a score such as F1 or accuracy.
+5. Compare the results to the labels in the training set to generate a score such as F1 or accuracy.
-Use the embeddings and the scores to perform Bayesian Optimization to generate a suggestion for which examples to try next.
+6. Use the embeddings and the scores to perform Bayesian Optimization to generate a suggestion for which examples to try next.
-The code included can be found at https://github.com/sign-of-fourier/quante_carlo/tree/main/tutorials

-Training Set
+### Training Set
 First we create a file that contains paths to the reviews and the labels associated with those reviews.
 ```
 ls aclImdb/train/pos/ | head -50 | awk '{print "positive,aclImbd/train/pos/" $1}' > train_paths.txt